MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 The URL of a file that matches a  **reject**  pattern is never downloaded.
 One that matches an  **accept**  pattern is downloaded into the directory declared by the closest  **directory**  option above the matching  **accept** option.
-**accept_unmatch** is used to decide what to do when no reject or accept clauses matched.
+**acceptUnmatched** is used to decide what to do when no reject or accept clauses matched.

 ::